katychuang/cisc3140_lab3/proj1/README.md

 Results are stored in a `.txt` document labeled `ranking.txt`, that lists cars by highest points earned to lowest points earned.

 Each entry is ordered by (Car ID, Year, Car Make, Car Model, Total Score).

+## Additional feature

+The new feature contains the AWK programs that selected the top three cars from the given classes: Racer, Engine, Body*Frame, Mods, Mods*Overall, Car*Overall.
+Each are separated and displayed neatly while also being documented well.
+Each rank for the top three cars are displayed in order as well.